yoctoproject/poky/documentation/dev-manual/layers.rst

 directory.

 Entering the command causes the script to determine the type of layer and then to execute a set of specific tests against the layer.

 The following list overviews the test:

 -  ``common.test_readme``: Tests if a ``README`` file exists in the layer and the file is not empty.

+-  ``common.test_security``: Tests that the layer has a ``SECURITY.md``
+   (or similar) file, either in the layer itself or at the top of the containing git repository.

 -  ``common.test_parse``: Tests to make sure that BitBake can parse the files without error (i.e. ``bitbake -p``).